Fast & Furious star John Cena apologises for calling Taiwan a country

-Speaking to Taiwanese television TVBS earlier this month, Cena, 44, said Taiwan would be the first “country” to see the latest Fast and Furious.
+Speaking to Taiwanese television TVBS earlier this month, 44-year-old Cena said Taiwan would be the first "country" to see the latest Fast and Furious.

 China regards Taiwan as its province, an assertion that most on the self-ruled, democratic island rejects.